Software Guide

 MQTT Communication

-The controller uses Home Assistant MQTT Discovery (default) with topic structure:
+The controller uses Home Assistant MQTT Discovery exclusively since v3.3.0.
+See the dedicated documentation for details:

 Clearing retained messages